-No, it’s not safe to drive on a tire with a bubble, wherever the bubble is located.
+No. It’s never safe to drive on a tire with a bubble, no matter the bubble is located.
 The defective tire is no longer able to offer the on-road protection you need, and a blowout could occur.
-Tires should always be perfectly round with decent tread and a smooth sidewall.
+Tires should always be perfectly round, with decent tread and a smooth sidewall.

-In this article, we cover the different types of bubbles that can occur in your car tire.
-We also look at the dangers of driving on this faulty tire.
-In the end, we discuss ways to prevent getting bubbles in the tire, so you can keep them on the road longer.
+In this article, I cover the different types of bubbles that can occur in your car tire.
+I also look at the dangers of driving on a faulty tire like this.
+In the end, I discuss ways to prevent getting bubbles in the tire, so you can keep them on the road longer.

 Tire Bubble Types